Skip to content

 Consider tracking your symptoms

-The American Cancer Society has a free pain tracker (PDF) to help you understand your cancer pain.
+The American Cancer Society has a free pain diary (PDF).
+You can use this to help you understand your cancer pain and keep track of it, including what helps.
 This can help you talk with your doctor or health care team about options for pain relief.

 FAQs about cancer pain